Skip to main content

 NetSuite Subsidiaries

 Each subsidiary from your NetSuite account will be imported to Calxa as a separate Organisation.
-One or more Organisation Groups can be configured in Calxa to represent the Subsidiary structure you have in NetSuite.
+Organisation Groups and Business Unit Trees can be configured in Calxa to represent the NetSuite subsidiary structure.

 Chart of Accounts